Insurance Read Time: 4 min

 Homeowners Insurance

-If damage or destruction is caused by fire, the majority of your property should be covered under your homeowners or renters insurance policy.
+If damage or destruction is caused by fire, coverage should be available under your homeowners or renters insurance policy.
 This includes your personal belongings and the physical structure of your home.
-In the event that you must stay in a hotel and eat meals out because your home has been damaged by a wildfire, your insurance policy should reimburse you for these additional living expenses (known as ALE).2
+If you must stay in a hotel and eat meals out because a wildfire has damaged your home, your insurance policy may reimburse you for these Additional Living Expenses, also known as ALE.

-Your insurance company will be responsible for covering the costs to repair or rebuild your home due to damage caused by both the fire itself and smoke.
+Your insurance company will be responsible for covering the costs of repairing or rebuilding your home due to damage caused by both fire and smoke based on your policy's coverage limits and conditions.

-You'll want to check with your insurance provider, as the actual insurance payout you can expect to receive will differ depending on the specific terms and limits of your policy.
+You’ll want to check with your insurance provider, as the actual insurance payout you can expect to receive will differ depending on your policy's specific terms and limits.

 Car Insurance

-If you've chosen to include comprehensive coverage in your car insurance policy, your vehicle will be protected against damage caused by fire.
-It's important to note that comprehensive coverage is typically not required; you shouldn't assume you already have it.
-Check your policy and consider adding it on if you don't have it already.3
+If you’ve chosen to include comprehensive coverage in your car insurance policy, your vehicle should be protected against damage caused by fire.
+It’s important to note that comprehensive coverage is typically not required, so check your policy to see if it is available.

 Business Insurance

-Typically, a business owner's policy (BOP) will cover fire damage to the building itself, inventory, and other property.4
+Typically, a business owner's policy (BOP) will cover fire damage to the building itself, inventory, and other property.

-If you're worried about a loss of profit or income, you'll want to consider adding business interruption insurance.
-This can help cover what profits you would have made if your business were operating as normal as well as any overhead costs you might incur as you set up a temporary location for your business.
+If you’re worried about a loss of profit or income, check and see if you have business interruption insurance.
+This can help cover what profits you would have made if your business were operating as normal, as well as any overhead costs you might incur as you set up a temporary location for your business.

 How to Make an Insurance Claim